mavaddat-javid-education/Red-DiscordBot/docs/getting_started.rst

 Cogs
 ----

-Red is built with cogs, a fancy term for plugins.
-They are modules that add functionality to Red.
+Edu is built with cogs, a fancy term for plugins.
+They are modules that add functionality to Edu.
 They contain commands to use.

-Red comes with 19 cogs containing the basic features, such as moderation, utility, music, streams...
+Edu comes with 19 cogs containing the basic features, such as moderation, utility, music, streams...

 You can see your loaded and unloaded cogs with the ``[p]cogs``